 I am all about recipes that make it look like I have worked harder than I really did.
 Every one raves over these candied nuts, and they are so easy to make and delicious to snack on!

-Step Two: Add the sugar and 2 teaspoons of the pumpkin spice together and set aside.
+Step Two: Add the sugar and two teaspoons of the pumpkin spice together and set aside.

 Step Four: Mix the pecans in the egg mixture.

-Step Five: After the pecans have been added to the egg mixture, dip them into the sugar mixture.
+Step Five: After the pecans have been added to the egg mixture, dip them into the sugar and spice mix.

-Step Six: Place the coated pecans on a baking sheet that has been lightly greased or has a piece of parchment paper.
+Step Six: Place the coated pecans on a lightly greased baking sheet.
+If you have a Silpat or parchment paper, use those to make cleanup easier.

-Step Seven: Bake the spiced pecans for 1 hour at 250 degrees.
+Step Seven: Bake the spiced pecans for one hour at 250 degrees.
 Be sure to stir every 15 minutes.
 Turn the pan if needed each time you stir the nuts.

 🥄 Meal Prep

-Because these spiced pecans are so simple to make, you can make an extra-large batch and save them.
+Because these spiced pecans are so simple to make, its easy to make an extra-large batch and save them.

 This is what I like to do when I am gifting them or during the holidays when we like having them around to munch on.

 Store them in an airtight container or bag at room temperature for a week.
-Or you can freeze them for a month.
-If you do this, you can make these Thanksgiving weekend for gifts to give mid December for teachers and neighbors.
+You can freeze them for a month.
+If you do this, make them over the long Thanksgiving weekend for gifts to give mid December for teachers and neighbors.
 This is a huge time saver and stress reliever.

 📌 Expert Tips